-Assessing any key cost and income streams included in the group cash flow forecast which has been prepared by the directors for a period of no less than twelve months from the data of approval of these financial attempts.
-We reviewed menagement's the date of approval of these inflancial statements, we reviewed managements sensitised versions of the cash flow forecast to assess whether a downturn could lead to future concerns.

-- Challenging and critiquing the directors' assumptions included in the cash flow forecast and agreeing the inputs to evidence obtained during the course of the audit and the understanding of the business obtained during the course of the audit. - Assessing management's price forecasts for oil and gas respectively to obtain an understanding of the appropriateness of these price inputs. - Reviewing and considering the adequacy of the disclosure within the financial statements relating to the directors' assessment of the going concern basis of preparation.
+- Assessing any key cost and income streams included in the group cash flow forecast which has been prepared by the directors for a period of no less than twelve months from the date of approval of these financial statements.
+We reviewed management's sensitised versions of the cash flow forecast to assess whether a downturn could lead to future concerns. - Challenging and critiquing the directors' assumptions included in the cash flow forecast and agreeing the inputs to evidence obtained during the course of the audit and the understanding of the business obtained during the course of the audit. - Assessing management's price forecasts for oil and gas respectively to obtain an understanding of the appropriateness of these price inputs. - Reviewing and considering the adequacy of the disclosure within the financial statements relating to the directors' assessment of the going concern basis of preparation.